uv-genai/llm-setonix/setup.md

 Optionally quantise the model to reduce the size using `llama-quantize`.

+When loading large models split into multiple =gguf= file through the =-m= command line switch simply point to the first file (00001) in the dataset.

 ## Limitations of gfx90a architecture

-The AMD MI250 GPUs do not support natively 4 and 6 bit types and therefore it is not possible to use the quantised models, attempts to do so will result in the following warning:
+The AMD MI250 GPUs do not support natively 4 and 6 bit types and therefore some qunatised modesl are not properly supported, attempts to use quantised models might result in the following warning:

 `load_tensors: tensor 'token_embd.weight' (q4_K) (and 0 others) cannot be used with preferred buffer type ROCm_Host, using CPU instead`